DAS Accounting

 Also called a double-entry bookkeeping system, the Accrual system is a standard method of record-keeping.
 Most businesses, bookkeepers, and accountants use this system.
 The procedure of this double-entry bookkeeping system is quite detailed and complicated contrary to the cash basis of bookkeeping.
 It introduces the perception of debit and credit.
 Hence, for every transaction, something gets received (debit) or given up (credit).
 The recorded transaction impacts two or more accounts.
 The great thing about a double-entry bookkeeping system is that it provides a complete recording of the business transactions.
 It is a dependable source of financial information and reasonable valuation of the performance or condition of a business.

-Is It Necessary to Track All Finances?
+Is It Necessary To Track All Finances?

 Tracking all your finances is an essential task, right down to the last penny, and should be done every day.
 Monitoring your expenses through each month holds you answerable for your finances in different ways.
 It also provides tremendous value to you in the following ways: